 10. Try eating the traditional Egyptian beans called "Foul" and "Ta'ameya" in the many small restaurants available all over the country.

 11. Drink a freshly squeezed juice from the many fruit stalls located in any street in Cairo

 12. Cruise down the Nile for a couple of hours while enjoying a luxurious dinner accompanied with an oriental show.
 Or simply take a walk along the Nile River to get in contact with the real Egyptians.

 As for transportation to Cairo,there are East Delta buses from Sharm El Sheikh to Cairo daily if you would like public transportation.

-Hope that you enjoy your stay about 9 years ago
+Hope that you enjoy your stay over 9 years ago

 Cairo is a wonderful city and the people were/are genuinely hospitable.
 We were there as a family but my impression was you'd have no trouble or hassle as long as you are considerate of their cultural values.

 - Despite the fact you might have seen the Pyramids on TV all of your life they are VERY impressive, so much so that we went twice.

 - Islamic Cairo was also a wonderful surprise and well worth sending several days wandering and exploring: you aren't going to find the real gems of this city in a guidebook but in the experiences.
 Like here for example: http://journals.worldnomads.com/simon_monk/gallery/20458/596218.aspx